foxik0169/imgui-odin/README.md

 A simple binding generator cimgui -> odin.

+# State

+This project is abandoned and should not be used.
+It was using 3rd party c binding generator cimgui which now can be replaced with dear_bindings.
+An odin project has already been made here that uses dear_bindings so check it out: https://gitlab.com/L-4/odin-imgui

 ## Why?

 You might ask why I implemented this when more mature project https://github.com/ThisDevDane/odin-imgui exists.